Polynomial time constructive decision algorithm for multivariable quantum signal processing: Proof of Theorem and Lemma in Section

-First, the following Lemma~\ref{lem:pi/2-pi} ensures that if the sum of the degrees of each variable of $P$ that can be constructed by $m$-variable M-QSP in $l$ steps is less than the number of steps $l$, the possible values of the angle parameters can be characterized.
+We introduce and prove lemmas necessary for showing Lemma~\ref{lem:m-n-2}, which describes the equivalence of the number of steps under the degree condition.
+First, the following Lemma~\ref{lem:pi/2-Z} ensures that if the sum of the degrees of each variable of $P$ that can be constructed by $m$-variable M-QSP in $l$ steps is less than the number of steps $l$, the possible values of the angle parameters can be characterized.
 As a result, the necessary number of steps to construct $(P, Q)$ is reduced by two.
-This fact is used in the proof of Lemma~\ref{lem:m-n-2}.
+Intuitively, suppose that a M-QSP protocol starts and ends with a signal operator corresponding to the same variable $a_{s_1}$, and $a_{s_1}$ is not chosen in the intermediate signal operators.
+If, in addition, the resulting polynomial $P$ contains no terms involving $a_{s_1}$, then the intermediate signal-processing operators must be equal to $\pm I$ or $\pm iZ$.
+Thus, the signal operators corresponding to $a_{s_1}$ can be commuted through the sequence so that they are moved next to each other and cancel each other.
+This reduction technique is used in the proof of Lemma~\ref{lem:m-n-2}.

 \begin{lemma} Let $l$ be an integer and $l \ge 2$.
 For $(\phi_1, \dots, \phi_l) \in \mathbb{R}^{l}$ and $(s_1,\dots, s_l) \in \{1, \dots, m\}^l$, define